 So what’s a girl to do when after she’s made 4th of July whoopie pies and she’s left with a ton of red velvet scraps (not to mention some frosting that didn’t turn out quite right?)
 Why, make cake pops of course!

 In case you’re not familiar with cake pops, they were created by a lovely blogger named Angie over at Bakerella.
 She’s totally awesome.
 Anyway.
 After she invented them, they started cropping up everywhere.
-They even sell a version at Starbucks.

 Anyway, I’d never tried making them before, but they’re a perfect way to use up cake scraps! (more…)